 The Moberly Area Community College Financial Aid Office understands that life changes may occur unexpectedly and beyond your control.
 Changes to income and household size (among others) may affect the original results of your Free Application for Federal Student Aid (FAFSA).
 Federal Regulations allow MACC to review students’ special circumstances on a case-by-case basis and make limited adjustments to data reported on the FAFSA.
 If you think the information reported on your current FAFSA does not accurately reflect your family’s current situation, you may request a review of your financial aid eligibility by completing the appropriate financial aid appeal form below.

-An Unusual Circumstances Appeal allows the Moberly Area Community College Financial Aid Department to evaluate your unique situation in order to determine if an adjustment to your financial aid eligibility is warranted.
+A Special Circumstances Appeal allows the Moberly Area Community College Financial Aid Department to evaluate your unique situation in order to determine if an adjustment to your financial aid eligibility is warranted.

-Unusual circumstances might include:
+Special circumstances might include:

 You can find the appeal form with instructions on our Financial Aid Forms page.

-Typically, unless there are extenuating circumstances, the Department of Education requires students under the age of 24 include parent information on their FAFSA.
+Typically, unless there are unusual and extenuating circumstances, the Department of Education requires students under the age of 24 include parent information on their FAFSA.
 You can read more about dependent and independent students as defined by the Department of Education in this document: Do I Have to Provide My Parents’ Information on the FAFSA Form?

 What is a Dependency Status Petition?

 MACC understands some students may have a unique family situation.
-The Dependency Status Petition is used for reporting your unique situation when you are not able to obtain parental information for your FAFSA.
+The Dependency Status Petition is used for reporting your unusual circumstances when you are not able to obtain parental information for your FAFSA.
 Please note, all decisions are made at the discretion and professional judgment of the MACC Financial Aid Office.
 Submission of an appeal and supporting documents does not guarantee approval.
 Students should be aware that MACC is not required to perform dependency overrides, and if the financial aid administrator determines an override is not appropriate, the decision cannot be appealed.

 The following situations do NOT qualify for a dependency status override: